higorfct/Projeto-16--Avaliando-Pol-tica-de-Combate---Inadimpl-ncia/README.md

 ### Effect on default
 - The interaction coefficient `treatment_dummy:post_dummy` from the model with covariates is **0.061** (significant, p < 0.001).
-- This indicates an **increase of 6.1 percentage points in default** in the treatment group due to the policy.
+- This indicates an **increase of 6.1 percentage points in delinquency** in the treatment group due to the policy.

 ### Financial impact
 Considering: